Source code for statsmodels.multivariate.manova

 from statsmodels.base.model import Model

-from .multivariate_ols import MultivariateTestResults
+from statsmodels.formula._manager import FormulaManager

-from .multivariate_ols import _multivariate_ols_fit
+from .multivariate_ols import (

 __docformat__ = 'restructuredtext en'

 [docs] class MANOVA(Model): """ Multivariate Analysis of Variance The implementation of MANOVA is based on multivariate regression and does not assume that the explanatory variables are categorical.
 Any type of variables as in regression is allowed.
 Parameters ---------- endog : array_like Dependent variables.
 A nobs x k_endog array where nobs is the number of observations and k_endog is the number of dependent variables. exog : array_like Independent variables.
 A nobs x k_exog array where nobs is the number of observations and k_exog is the number of independent variables.
 An intercept is not included by default and should be added by the user.
 Models specified using a formula include an intercept by default.
 Attributes ---------- endog : ndarray See Parameters. exog : ndarray See Parameters.
 Notes ----- MANOVA is used though the `mv_test` function, and `fit` is not used.
 The ``from_formula`` interface is the recommended method to specify a model and simplifies testing without needing to manually configure the contrast matrices.
-References ---------- .. [*] ftp://public.dhe.ibm.com/software/analytics/spss/documentation/ statistics/20.0/en/client/Manuals/IBM_SPSS_Statistics_Algorithms.pdf """ _formula_max_endog = None def __init__(self, endog, exog, missing='none', hasconst=None, **kwargs): if len(endog.shape) == 1 or endog.shape[1] == 1: raise ValueError('There must be more than one dependent variable' ' to fit MANOVA!') super().__init__(endog, exog, missing=missing, hasconst=hasconst, **kwargs) self._fittedmod = _multivariate_ols_fit(self.endog, self.exog)
+References ---------- .. [*] ftp://public.dhe.ibm.com/software/analytics/spss/documentation/ statistics/20.0/en/client/Manuals/IBM_SPSS_Statistics_Algorithms.pdf """ _formula_max_endog = None def __init__(self, endog, exog, missing="none", hasconst=None, **kwargs): if len(endog.shape) == 1 or endog.shape[1] == 1: raise ValueError( "There must be more than one dependent variable" " to fit MANOVA!" ) super().__init__(endog, exog, missing=missing, hasconst=hasconst, **kwargs) self._fittedmod = _multivariate_ols_fit(self.endog, self.exog)

 [docs] def fit(self): raise NotImplementedError('fit is not needed to use MANOVA.
 Call' 'mv_test directly on a MANOVA instance.')

 [docs] @Substitution(hypotheses_doc=_hypotheses_doc) def mv_test(self, hypotheses=None, skip_intercept_test=False): """ Linear hypotheses testing Parameters ---------- %(hypotheses_doc)s skip_intercept_test : bool If true, then testing the intercept is skipped, the model is not changed.
 Note: If a term has a numerically insignificant effect, then an exception because of emtpy arrays may be raised.
 This can happen for the intercept if the data has been demeaned.
 Returns ------- results: MultivariateTestResults Notes ----- Testing the linear hypotheses L * params * M = 0 where `params` is the regression coefficient matrix for the linear model y = x * params If the model is not specified using the formula interfact, then the hypotheses test each included exogenous variable, one at a time.
-In most applications with categorical variables, the ``from_formula`` interface should be preferred when specifying a model since it provides knowledge about the model when specifying the hypotheses. """ if hypotheses is None: if (hasattr(self, 'data') and self.data is not None and hasattr(self.data, 'design_info')): terms = self.data.design_info.term_name_slices hypotheses = [] for key in terms: if skip_intercept_test and key == 'Intercept': continue L_contrast = np.eye(self.exog.shape[1])[terms[key], :] hypotheses.append([key, L_contrast, None]) else: hypotheses = [] for i in range(self.exog.shape[1]): name = 'x%d' % (i) L = np.zeros([1, self.exog.shape[1]]) L[0, i] = 1 hypotheses.append([name, L, None]) results = _multivariate_ols_test(hypotheses, self._fittedmod, self.exog_names, self.endog_names) return MultivariateTestResults(results, self.endog_names, self.exog_names)
+In most applications with categorical variables, the ``from_formula`` interface should be preferred when specifying a model since it provides knowledge about the model when specifying the hypotheses. """ if hypotheses is None: if ( hasattr(self, "data") and self.data is not None and hasattr(self.data, "model_spec") ): # TODO: patsy migration mgr = FormulaManager() terms = mgr.get_term_name_slices(self.data.model_spec) hypotheses = [] for key in terms: if skip_intercept_test and ( key == "Intercept" or key == mgr.intercept_term ): continue L_contrast = np.eye(self.exog.shape[1])[terms[key], :] test_name = str(key) if key == mgr.intercept_term: test_name = "Intercept" hypotheses.append([test_name, L_contrast, None]) else: hypotheses = [] for i in range(self.exog.shape[1]): name = "x%d" % (i) L = np.zeros([1, self.exog.shape[1]]) L[0, i] = 1 hypotheses.append([name, L, None]) results = _multivariate_ols_test( hypotheses, self._fittedmod, self.exog_names, self.endog_names ) return MultivariateTestResults(results, self.endog_names, self.exog_names)

-Last update: Mar 18, 2024
+Last update: Dec 23, 2024